The Show with No Name: Format

 Each clip was bracketed by skits and banter among hosts Charlie (always shown in a static headshot against a black background), Cinco (shown from the back at a sound console), and occasionally viewers who called in.
 Cinco, whose face is never shown on-air, had both a voice and a haircut similar to Howard Stern's -- this was never explained or commented on in the show, humorously creating the false impression that Cinco was Stern, slumming on local cable.

 "The 10-year-old kid" (Luke Adams) was a recurring caller who would tell a Bill Hicks joke every time he was on air.
 During a Christmas episode Adams went live on air with Charlie and took viewer calls.
 Later, Adams also performed live at the Alamo Drafthouse for a Show With No Name Clip Show.

 Impact and legacy

-The show was enormously successful, given its small venue.
-It ran for 280 episodes over 8 years and won eight "Best of Austin" awards, as chosen by the editors and readers of The Austin Chronicle.
-It launched a series of popular live clip shows at the Alamo Drafthouse theater, including the memorable Raw, Uncensored and Totally Nude, which featured clips that the hosts deemed too controversial to air.
+The show ran for 280 episodes over 8 years and won eight "Best of Austin" awards, as chosen by the editors and readers of The Austin Chronicle.
+It launched a series of popular live clip shows at the Alamo Drafthouse theater, including Raw, Uncensored and Totally Nude, which featured clips that the hosts deemed too controversial to air.
 It often courted controversy and was pulled from the air on at least two occasions.
-Its devoted audience of local fans and out-of-towners who traded tapes was remarkable for a show that received no advertising, ran on Public-access television, and whose webpage was defiantly unhelpful (except when promoting a special event, it showed only a plain black page with a logo and no links or text).
-In a time before YouTube and before blogging, the video fragments featured on The Show With No Name were revelatory: moments that would have otherwise been lost to time and obscurity were given a clever and well-curated weekly forum.
+Its audience of local fans and out-of-towners traded tapes.
+It received no advertising, and its webpage showed only a plain black page with a logo and no links or text (except when promoting a special event).
+In a time before YouTube, the show gave a weekly forum to video fragments of moments that may have otherwise been lost to time and obscurity.